petermunro/designing-for-testability-exercises/04-setting-up-an-automated-test-environment.md

 ## Installing Jest

-1. Make sure you have a have [node](https://nodejs.org/en/download/) installed first.
+1. Make sure you have [node](https://nodejs.org/en/download/) installed first.
 To do this, open a terminal or command prompt and check that you can run:

         npm -v

 2. Create a project directory and go into it:

-        $ mkdir my-project
+        $ mkdir tax-calculator
-        $ cd my-project
+        $ cd tax-calculator

 3. Initialise your project's `package.json` file: